Skip to main content

 Adelia Cheever Program

-The Adelia Cheever Program (Cheever) is a community that prepares undergraduate women for leadership in a global society through service learning, exploration and respect of cultural differences and cultivation of lifelong friendships.
+The Adelia Cheever Program (Cheever) is a community that prepares undergraduate women for leadership in a global society through service learning, and the cultivation of lifelong friendships.

 Second Year Experience